JuliaLang/julia/doc/src/manual/control-flow.md

 Note that very short conditional statements (one-liners) are frequently expressed using Short-Circuit Evaluation in Julia, as outlined in the next section.

-Unlike C, MATLAB, Perl, Python, and Ruby -- but like Java, and a few other stricter, typed languages -- it is an error if the value of a conditional expression is anything but `true` or `false`:
+Unlike C, MATLAB, Perl, Python, and Ruby -- but like Java, Rust, and a few other stricter, typed languages -- it is an error if the value of a conditional expression is anything but `true` or `false`:

 ```jldoctest
 julia> if 1